amangup/coding-bootcamp/lecture4/assignments.md

 ## 4: Sum of digits part 3

 What are all the numbers > 0 who sum of digits = 2?
 They are the following:
 2
 11
 20
 101
 110
 200
 1001

 and so on.

-If we were to limit the possible candidates to those numbers which has exactly 3 digits, then we find that there 3 such numbers.
+If we were to limit the possible candidates to those numbers which has exactly 3 digits, then we find that there three such numbers.

 Write a function that takes as input as sum of digits and the number of digits, and returns the count of numbers satisfying that criteria.